NunoSempere/nunosempere.github.io/ea/PastPandemics.md

 # Past pandemics

 I've been reading about pandemics.
-The method was reading through this Wikipedia list: https://en.wikipedia.org/wiki/List_of_epidemics, and miscellaneous sources.
+The method was reading through this Wikipedia list: [List of pandemics](https://en.wikipedia.org/wiki/List_of_epidemics), and miscellaneous sources.
 The limitations of the method was that this list has a bias towards epidemics in the English-speaking world, that som e of their figures were wrong, and that towards the end it tends to consider smallish pandemics.
 Moreover, there weren't that many times whe re a disease was introduced to a new population *and* it had a low fatality rate (influenza being the chief example).